build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 A server is any machine whose purpose is to respond to a network request.
 If the server fails to serve the request, it can return an appropriate error back to the client.
-In our case, we have hacked together a very simple HTTP server that responds back to any request with a simple HTML.

 #### Router

 A router is any machine whose purpose is to connect networks together.
 It does so by forwarding packets to the next hop.
-Each router has a picture of what the internetwork looks like and it makes decisions on its own for the most efficient way to send the packet to its destination.
+Each router has a routing table which serves much like a sign post on a highway: it tells the router where to send packets next on their way to their final destination.
+Each router makes decisions on its own for the most efficient way to send the packet to its destination.
 The internet, as we know today, is not possible without numerous routers facilitating the requests.

 ### IP Masquerade

 If you checked the docker-compose file that generates the machines and networks for our internetwork, you probably saw that each network definition included a `com.docker.network.bridge.enable_ip_masquerade: 'false'`.
 We discovered in trying to build out our initial internetwork that docker uses a default router to communicate between networks.
 This default router was intercepting packets that we were attempting to send between networks.
 This is intended behavior for docker!
 In most cases when you're using docker, you don't want to have to setup all the network configurations!
-But... in our case... we WANT to be able to configure out network at a minute level.
+But... in our case... we WANT to be able to configure our network at a minute level.
 Sooo... adding that `enable_ip_masquerade: false` line removes the default router on the network.

 If you'd like to see the notes from our investigation, checkout [docker-routing-pitfalls.md](../appendix/docker-routing-pitfalls.md).
 Disclaimer: these notes are not the refined and beauteous things you are witnessing in the chapters.
 These are notes.
 But they do demonstrate our discovery process for identifying the problem.